Fukaya category of Grassmannians: rectangles: Gelfand-Cetlin torus

 \section{Gelfand-Cetlin torus}

 From the point of view of symplectic topology, $\Gr(k,n)$ fits naturally in the class of $\textit{coadjoint orbits}$.
-We denote $\mathfrak{u}(n)^\vee$ the dual Lie algebra of $U(n)$ and recall that the Lie bracket induces a symplectic structure on coadjoint orbits given by
+We denote $\mathfrak{u}(n)^\vee$ the dual Lie algebra of the unitary group $U(n)$ and recall that the Lie bracket induces a symplectic structure on coadjoint orbits given by